MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_contextcreatedata.md

 #### - lpDDSZLcl

 Points to a DD_SURFACE_LOCAL structure that describes the DirectDraw surface to be used as a depth buffer.
 If this member is <b>NULL</b>, no depth buffering is to be performed.

-#### - dwPID

-Specifies the current process ID.
-This is the process ID of the Direct3D application that initiated the creation of the Direct3D device.

-#### - dwrstates

-Points to a render state array that the driver should update when it parses render state commands from the command buffer.
-The array buffer must be large enough to contain at least the specified number of ULONG values.

 ## -remarks